AkshatInnovates/Weekend-Distraction-Index-WDI-/README.md

-# 📊 Weekend Distraction Effect (WDE) – Data Science Project
+# 📊 Weekend Distraction Index (WDI) – Data Science Project

 This project explores how weekend events and external factors (like weather, festivals, movie releases, and cricket matches) influence Monday productivity, using a custom metric called **BuzzScore**.